werinza/jemoview/README.md

 usual table programs such as _Excel_ (by MS) or _Calc_ (by Libre Office) will display the data as table and on the other hand its data can be processed as text with usual search or comparison programs.

+Before processing, the jemoview program checks whether a file named settings.txt exists.
+This file can contain options for controlling jemoview, such as the language (German or English), the destination folder of the csv files to be created, and above all the installation direction of the switches.
+Normally, the switches are installed correctly ex works, but it can happen that they are rotated by 180 degrees.
+E.g. option "SA": 0 would correct the wrong mounting direction of switch SA, while option "SB": 1 indicates that switch SB is mounted correctly.
+Such a switch correction only refers to the display in the evaluation of jemoview.
+In fact, jemoview shows the switch-on position for "Top" by means of an arrow ↑.
+However, if the switch is mounted in a rotated position, "Top" is in the lower position, so that in this case the switch-on position would be better displayed with arrow ↓.
+If no settings.txt file exists or its content is invalid, the standard options are used and a message "File settings.txt not found" appears in the terminal window.
+If a settings.txt file exists, its valid options are displayed in the terminal window.
+The settings file is in JSON format, so no special characters such as "{}:," should be deleted or changed.
+An example of settings can be found in the github folder.

 Version history: